BrahR/images-frontend/src/routes/docs/rules.md

 ---
 title: Rules
-description: Sogga Images rules
+description: Ascella Uploader rules
 ---

 ### Rules

-Sogga Images has the following rules:
+Ascella Uploader has the following rules:

 - Uploading rules
   - No form of pornography is allowed.